hmac/kite/README.md

 ## Interpretation and Compilation

-Lam will be interpreted like Ruby, but also support compilation to a static binary (via Go) and a Javascript file.
+Kite will be interpreted like Ruby, but also support compilation to a static binary (via Go) and a Javascript file.
 Go and JS compilation will be a bit like program extraction, as the main function for each will be different and will exist in a different monad, to express the fact that different effects are available.
-As a result you'll be able to write your frontend and backend app in the same project, sharing lots of code, and just compile each by specifying a different flag to `lam build`.
+As a result you'll be able to write your frontend and backend app in the same project, sharing lots of code, and just compile each by specifying a different flag to `kite build`.

 Example:
 ```haskell